mongodb-labs/mongo-c-driver-async/docs/ref/bson/mut.rst

   A BSON document mutator.

   :C++ API: `bson::mutator`
+  :zero-initialized: A zero-initialized `bson_mut` has no defined semantics and
+    should not be used.
   :header: |this-header|

   A `bson_mut` is created using `bson_mutate` or may come from another API that